ocean-mapping-group/ocean-mapping-group.github.io/omg/makess.md

 | `-dump_beam` / `-dump_range` | Dump beam/range codes. | |

 ## How It Works
-1.  **Read Input:** Reads the OMG-HDCS merged file and its associated `.param` and `.sonar_settings` files to determine sonar type and configuration.
-2.  **Configuration:** Parses command-line arguments to set up various processing flags and parameters.
+1.  **Read Input & Configuration:** Reads the OMG-HDCS merged file and its associated `.param` and `.sonar_settings` files to determine sonar type and configuration.
+Parses command-line arguments to set up various processing flags and parameters for sonar type, backscatter source, angle calculation, and corrections.
-3.  **Beam Pattern & Corrections:** Loads or generates beam patterns, applying corrections for gain, TVG, absorption, and sonar-specific artifacts.
-This is often the most complex part, involving mode-specific or rolling beam patterns, and sometimes external files for detailed corrections.
+2.  **Beam Pattern & Corrections Setup:** Loads or generates beam patterns.
+Applies corrections for gain, TVG, absorption, and sonar-specific artifacts, potentially using external files for detailed corrections.
+3.  **Sidescan Generation Loop:** For each ping:
+    *   Extracts beam data (depth, across-track, along-track).
-4.  **Sidescan Generation:** For each ping, it extracts beam data, applies the configured corrections and transformations (e.g., converting depths to across-track distances, calculating grazing angles), and then resamples the data into a fixed-resolution sidescan trace.
+    *   Applies configured corrections and transformations (e.g., converting depths to across-track distances, calculating grazing angles).
+    *   Resamples the data into a fixed-resolution sidescan trace (512 samples per side).
+    *   Applies gain, digital number shifts, tapering, and filtering (median/linear) as specified.
-5.  **Output:** Writes the processed sidescan traces to the specified output GLORIA file.
-Optionally, it can also output grazing angles and along-track displacement files.
+4.  **Output:** Writes the processed sidescan traces to the specified output GLORIA file.
+Optionally, outputs grazing angles (`.grz`) and along-track displacement (`.alt`) files.

+## Output Files
+*   `<output_sidescan_file(.ss_usually)>`: The output GLORIA sidescan file.
+*   `<output_sidescan_file_prefix>.grz`: File containing grazing angles (if `-write_grz` is used).
+*   `<output_sidescan_file_prefix>.alt`: File containing along-track displacements (if `-write_alongtrack` is used).

+## Dependencies
+*   `OMG_HDCS_jversion.h`: For OMG-HDCS data structures.
+*   `support.h`: For general utility functions and error handling.
+*   `j_proj.h`: For coordinate projection functions.
+*   `j_generic_beam_pattern.h`: For beam pattern structures and loading.
+*   `j_calibration.h`: For various calibration functions.
+*   `grazing_angle.h`: For grazing angle calculation.
+*   `ensonification.h`: For ensonification calculations.

+## Notes
+`makess` provides a highly flexible and powerful framework for generating high-quality sidescan imagery from multibeam sonar data.
+It allows users to bypass or refine the sonar's internal sidescan processing, providing greater control over the final product.
+The extensive set of options highlights the complexity and variety of factors that influence quantitative sidescan imagery.